Victor Lewkow’s practice focuses on public and private mergers and acquisitions, corporate governance, and shareholder activism.

-Capital One Financial in its acquisitions of North Fork Bancorporation and Hibernia Corporation.
+Capital One Financial in its acquisitions of North Fork Bancorporation and Hibernia Corp.

-PeopleSoft in responding to Oracle’s hostile tender offer and the ultimate negotiation of its acquisition at a price 65 percent above Oracle’s initial bid.
+PeopleSoft in responding to Oracle’s hostile tender offer and the ultimate negotiation of its acquisition at a price 65% above Oracle’s initial bid.

 Bank of America Merrill Lynch, Barclays, Citigroup, Credit Suisse, Goldman Sachs, Lazard, and JPMorgan as financial advisors in various M&A transactions.